roerohan/blog/content/blog/what-ruined-web-development/index.md

 It does sound impressive when you illustrate the benefits of using an SPA such as fast navigation, persistent DOM, and client-side state management.
 However, there's a lot of garbage that accompanies React.

 First, it does seem weird that you need to load potentially a megabyte of Javascript just to read a blog.
-In applications where most of the content is dynamic, it is simply more performant to generate the page on the server and let the client render it, instead of running tens of lines of Javascript to fetch the content, and place it into the correct component.
+In applications where most of the content is dynamic, it is simply more performant to generate the page on the server and let the client render it, instead of running tens of lines of Javascript to fetch the content and place it into the correct component.

 Second, a chunk of the population [does not have a good internet connection](https://seasia.co/2019/07/12/rank-of-countries-with-fastest-and-slowest-internet-in-the-world-2019).
 Sure, downloading your huge Javascript bundle won't affect a portion of your users, however, in case of a poor internet connection your first load performance would be terrible if your website is a SPA.